pasinb/test-repo/readme.md

 ## Fetch then merge conflicts before pushing

-Sometimes when pushing, git will show some "fetch first" error because someone pushed their shit before you did
+Sometimes when pushing, git will show some "fetch first" error because someone pushed their code before you did
 ```
 git fetch
 git merge